These haunted places in the Philippines might shake things up—literally

 Capitol Medical Center, Quezon City

-Hospitals generally give us the creeps as is, but the Capitol Medical Center in Quezon City gives an entirely different chilling experience.
+Hospitals generally are considered as haunted places in the Philippines.
+It give us the creeps as is, but the Capitol Medical Center in Quezon City gives an entirely different chilling experience.
 All those in the know are careful not to use one particular elevator, where doctors say an orderly died.
 The orderly was apparently speaking to someone while getting on it and didn’t notice that there was no elevator cabin—and plunged to their death.

 Clark Air Base Hospital, Pampanga